industrial-asset-hub/shelly-asset-link/README.md

 # Shelly Asset Link

-This project is developed in a personal capacity and is not affiliated with or endorsed by Siemens Aktiengesellschaft.
+> **⚠️ Disclaimer:**
+> This repository contains a personal project developed using publicly available SDK functions and APIs.
+> It is **not** an official Siemens or Shelly product and is provided under the MIT License.

 ## Motivation